 Durham Technical Community College (Durham Tech) makes it a priority to use data and information to inform and direct policies and address needs, measure outcomes and performance, and communicate information about the College internally and externally.
 Access to and dissemination of data focuses on the need to provide consistent, accurate, and timely information which is consistent with relevant state and federal laws such as the Family Educational Rights and Privacy Act (FERPA) (see also the College’s FERPA policy) and the Health Insurance Portability and Accountability Act (HIPAA).
 Durham Tech employees are expected to access, use, and release data in an intentional and controlled manner that adheres to the following guidelines:

 Research, Evaluation, Assessment and Planning (REAP) staff and Information Technology Services (ITS) staff collaborate to compile, analyze, and report College data.
 Employees may use available data or request additional data as noted in this procedure.
-Employees are responsible for seeking to obtain and use the most accurate and current data/information available.
+Employees are responsible for requesting and using the most accurate and current data and information available.

 Employee Access to Data